ubcs-io/trackr/README.md

 ## Setup Steps

 Start by downloading VirtualBox (version 5.1 or earlier) and Vagrant, [descriptions and links](https://github.com/ubcs-io/trackr/tree/master/DEV) in the DEV folder of this repository.
 If you've finished that and you're working on a Mac, the next step is to open a Terminal window.

-1. Make a project directory with the command `mkdir ~/documents/projects`
 2. Then navigate to that directory by using `cd ~/documents/projects`
 3. Fetch the project from the githubt with `git clone https://github.com/ubcs-io/trackr.git`
 4. Change directories with `cd ~/documents/projects/trackr/DEV`